-If you’re planning to travel to this beautiful Irish city, congrats, that’s a great choice!
-Next in line is the accommodation.
-You’re probably wondering what are the best places to stay in Dublin, right?
+If you’re planning to travel to the beautiful city of Dublin, congrats, that’s a great choice!
+You’re probably wondering where to stay in Dublin, right?

-Let’s find out how is the city organized and what are the best Dublin neighborhoods.
 Scroll down to find out everything you need to know about your stay in Dublin (with maps!), as well as my best, hand-picked hotels in the city.
 All of them have amazing reviews and perfect service!
+Which is why I encourage you to hurry and book your chosen hotel in advance so you don’t miss out, these rooms sell fast!

-NOTE: I’ll tell you right from the beginning: I wouldn’t classify Dublin as a cheap city, so expect the prices to be a bit higher than your usual budget European hotels.
+NOTE: I wouldn’t classify Dublin as a cheap city, so expect the prices to be a bit higher than your usual budget European hotels.
 You’ll clearly see what to expect for the price ranges for each budget and each area.

 If you’re in a hurry…